 Client:Tulsa Zoo Management, Inc.

-The Lost Kingdom allows guests to roam through lush gardens and settings inspired by ancient Asian cultures, such as the city at Angkor-Wat.
-Covering nearly five acres, The Lost Kingdom provides industry-leading animal habitats and unique guest amenities.
-The Snow Leopard Habitat and Tiger Exhibit features a Tiger Bridge, where visitors can safely observe a critically endangered tiger species as it crosses over the guest pathways.
-Other habitats include a Red Panda/Binturong Exhibit and Aviary, an outdoor Siamang Habitat and indoor Siamang Dayroom as well as a Komodo Dragon Exhibition.
+The design allows guests to roam through lush gardens and settings inspired by ancient Asian cultures.
+Covering nearly five acres, The Lost Kingdom provides industry-leading animal habitats and unique amenities to bring guests closer to the animals.
+The Snow Leopard Habitat and Tiger Exhibit feature a Tiger Bridge where visitors can safely observe a critically endangered tiger species as it crosses over the guest pathways.
+Other habitats include a Red Panda/Binturong Exhibit and Aviary, an outdoor Siamang Habitat and indoor Siamang Dayroom, as well as a Komodo Dragon Exhibition.
+The scope of work also included a 6,971-square-foot restaurant featuring views into the tiger exhibit.

-This project required unusual building materials, such as bulletproof glass and functional waterfall components.
-In addition, this project required the highest level of care in preventing disruption to the existing habitats, exhibitions, animals, and visitors.
-Special considerations were taken for this project, including tight containment of construction debris, preventing noise pollution, setting specified working hours, special measures to reduce the stress of the animals, and additional security for all exhibits.
+This project required the use of unusual building materials, such as bulletproof glass and functional waterfall components.
+Our Nabholz team took special care working around the zoo’s existing animals, including quick elimination of construction debris, alternative working schedules, noise reduction efforts, elimination of stressors for the animals, and additional security for all exhibits.